-I have been working as a Psychotherapist/Counsellor in private practice since 2009 and I have previously worked for 10 years within the NHS as a Psychological Therapist in primary care.
+I have been working as a Psychotherapist in private practice since 2009 and I have previously worked for 10 years within the NHS as a Psychological Therapist in primary care.

-I am able to work with clients who may have problems stemming from traumatic childhood experiences.
-Trauma in childhood such as repetitive or prolonged abuse, emotional neglect, school bullying, parental divorce, or abandonment has been shown to have long lasting effects into adulthood.
-This can range from complex PTSD, heightened anxiety, chronic physical health conditions, maladaptive ways of thinking or behaving, low self esteem, feeling empty or disconnected, emotional dysregulation and addictions.
+I am able to work short term with issues related to the here and now.
+However for deeper rooted issues a longer term approach may be needed.
+This is because sometimes it is important to look at past experiences to see how they may be linked with current difficulties.
+All of our life experiences can influence how we feel about ourselves, others and the world.
+Events during our developmental years such as repetitive or prolonged abuse, emotional neglect, school bullying, illness, parental divorce or abandonment or parental mental illness has been shown to have long lasting effects into adulthood.
+This can range from complex PTSD, interpersonal difficulties, recurring depression, heightened anxiety, chronic physical health conditions, maladaptive ways of thinking or behaving, chronic low self esteem, feeling empty or disconnected, emotional dysregulation and addictions.

-I am able to work with individuals to comfortably and safely process memories of earlier life experiences.
-Together we will work on developing new and more adaptive ways to deal with the emotions, beliefs, body responses and thoughts that accompany them to reduce emotional distress and nourish their capacity for wholeness and healing.
+I am able to work with clients who may have problems stemming from traumatic childhood experiences and help them to comfortably and safely process memories of earlier life.
+Together we will work on developing new and more adaptive ways to deal with the emotions, beliefs, body responses and thoughts that accompany them to reduce emotional distress and nourish their capacity for wholeness, self acceptance and healing.